Novocene

 In Collaboration with Hera Project | HTW Berlin

-Deep Dive was selected by the XR Open Call jury of HTW Berlin’s AURORA XR School for Artists in April 2024.
+Novocene was selected by the XR Open Call jury of HTW Berlin’s AURORA XR School for Artists in April 2024.
 As a result, it is now being developed in close collaboration with HTW’s interdisciplinary project team, with co-funding from the European Regional Development Fund under the INP-III program and the kind support of the Senate Department for Culture and Community.

 Splatter